Eagle-Rock-Analytics/historical-obs-platform/README.md

 This repository contains the code (via Python scripts and Jupyter Notebooks) associated with the full processing pipeline for data ingestion into the Historical Data Platform.

+The Historical Observations Data Platform is supported by California Energy Commission grant PIR-19-006.

 ---

 ## 🗂 Repository Structure